Silverbelly/SE-Bootcamp-Project1/README.md

 - project1-requirements.pdf (self-explanatory)
 - User Stories.docx - the user stories for required functionality
 - /wireframes - contains the wireframes and wireflow created using draw.io.
-For easy viewing in a browser, download and open the .html versions.
+PDF versions are available for For easy viewing.

 All website code, styles, and images in included in the website folder.